 As you go through treatment for acute myeloid leukemia (AML), you'll have a team of health pros on your side.
-Some are specialists, with specific training in how to diagnose and manage your disease.
+Some are specialists with specific training in how to diagnose and manage your disease.
 Others know how to give you support as you deal with a roller coaster of emotions.

 Oncologists are doctors who have a specialty in treating cancer.
 Your primary oncologist will oversee the bulk of your care and treat you throughout the course of your illness.

 Because AML is a cancer of the blood, you'll likely see a hematologist-oncologist, an expert in blood cancers.
-He can help explain your disease to you and recommend which specialists you might need for specific treatments or to help manage side effects.
+They can help explain your disease to you and recommend which specialists you might need for specific treatments or to help manage side effects.

 A radiologist is a medical doctor who's an expert in the tests that help diagnose and treat your AML.